pieroapretto/Onja_career_counseling_resources/interview_questions.md

 * Explain "hoisting".
 * What is an anonymous function?
 * What is strict mode?
-* What is a promise?
+* What is a JavaScript promise?
 * What is the difference between the array methods map() and forEach()?
-* Can you explain the reduce method in JavaScript?
 * How can you convert an array into a string?
 * How can you convert a string into an array?
 * How would you convert an array into an object?